 Today, a mix of romantic Islamic architecture with a Christian coating sits alongside bohemian cafes and flamenco cave clubs.

-Here is our guide to the best things to do in Granada.
+We have been to Granada many times; this is our guide to the best things to do.

 things to do in granada spain